Stretching for Speed Skating by Alexander Bont

 Side Stretch

 Back stretches seem to do more harm than good, so you can skip them.
-Now go and do 5 – 10 minute warm up on your skates.
+Now go and do a 5–10 minute warm-up on your skates.

 Warm Down

-Before you take your skates off, always do a 5 minute very slow skate warm down.
-Take your skates off then stretch any muscles that feel sore or tired, probably your hamstrings, quads, and calf muscles.
+Before taking your skates off, always do a 5-minute very slow skate warm-down.
+Then take your skates off and stretch any muscles that feel sore or tired — probably your hamstrings, quads, and calves.
 No need to stretch every muscle again.
-Don't stretch any muscles that feel like you have torn.
-Now go for a slow 5 minute very slow jog.
+Don’t stretch anything that feels torn.
+Follow with a slow 5-minute jog.

 Recovery

 Recovery is one of the most understated parts of a training regime.
-In order to back up after a session for the next day your muscles need to recover.
-Recovery is not sitting in front of the TV playing Pokemon games… it’s active recovery.
-This is what you can do:
+To back up for the next session, your muscles need to recover actively — not just sitting in front of the TV.
+Here’s what works:

-- Running or cycling.
-A slow 10-20 minute run or 30-60 min bike spin on a stationary bike are what you need to rejuvenate your legs.
+- Running or cycling: A slow 10–20 minute run or 30–60 minute spin on a stationary bike will rejuvenate your legs.

-- Dencorub and Deep Heat are good for sore muscles.
-Even if they don’t work the pain from the heat will take your mind off your sore legs.
+- Topical heat rubs: Dencorub and Deep Heat are good for sore muscles.
+Even if the science is debatable, the heat sensation takes your mind off the soreness!

-- Any inflamed areas use some anti-inflammatory gel as soon as possible.
+- Anti-inflammatory gel: Apply to any inflamed areas as soon as possible.

-- If you have any injuries REST THEM!
-It’s better to take 2-3 days off now then 2-3 weeks off after you do more damage to your injury.
+- Rest injuries: It’s better to take 2–3 days off now than 2–3 weeks off after making things worse.